 “This technology has been around for a while, but the thinking has been that its cost will never get low enough to compete with natural gas,” Henry says.
 “So there was a push to operate at much higher temperatures, so you could use a more efficient heat engine and get the cost down.”

 Last year, the team developed a pump that could withstand such blistering heat, and could conceivably pump liquid silicon through a renewable storage system.
-The pump has the highest heat tolerance on record — a feat that is noted in “The Guiness Book of World Records.”
+The pump has the highest heat tolerance on record — a feat that is noted in “The Guinness Book of World Records.”
 Since that development, the team has been designing an energy storage system that could incorporate such a high-temperature pump.

 “Sun in a box”